-- SPEA-K 300 Statistical Techniques (3 cr.) - GEOG-G 488 Applied Spatial Statistics (3 cr.) - MATH-K 300 Statistical Techniques (3 cr.) - MATH-M 365 Introduction to Probability and Statistics (3 cr.)
+- SPEA-K 300 Statistical Techniques (3 cr.) - GEOG-G 488 Applied Spatial Statistics (3 cr.) - MATH-K 300 Statistical Techniques (3 cr.) - MATH-M 365 Introdution to Probability and Statistics (3 cr.)

-SPEA-E 490 Directed Research in Environmental Science
+SPEA-E 490 Directed Research in Environment Science

 Guided by a faculty member, each student undertakes a project closely related to his or her concentration.
 A minimum of 3 credit hours of senior research must be completed within the department of the sponsoring faculty member.
-For other departments these research credits would be taken in BIOL-L

-490, CHEM-C 409, CSCI-Y 390,GEOG-G 450, GEOL-G 410, INFO-I 460, MATH-M 490, PHYS-S 406, SPEA-E 490 or other courses as appropriate gen the affiliation of the faculty advisor.
+For other departments these research credits would be taken in BIOL-L 490, CHEM-C 409, CSCI-Y 390, GOEG-G 450, GEOL-G 410, INFO-I 460, MATH-M 490, PHYS-S 406, SPEA-E 490 or other courses as appropiate gen the affiliation of the faculty advisor.
 A written report and public oral presentation are required.

-Concentration Area (Minimum of 18 credit hours) Whereas the core curriculum provides each student with a solid background in the basic subjects pertinent to the environmental sciences, the concentration is aimed at preparing students for graduate study or professional employment in specific fields.
-The concentration designations are as follows: atmospheric sciences, ecosystem science, water resources, hydrology, general, mathematical modeling, pollution control technologies and remediation, and surficial processes.
+Concentration Area (Minimum of 18 credit hours)

+Whereas the core curriculum provides each student with a solid background in the basic subjects pertinent to the environmental sciences, the concentration is aimed at preparing students for graduate study or professional employment in specific fields.
+A list of available concentration areas includes: atmospheric sciences, ecosystem sciences, water resources, hydrology and water resources, general, mathematical modeling, pollution control technologies and remediation, and surficial processes.